-Although the use of asbestos has decreased significantly since the 1980s, large numbers of ships and boats still contain asbestos to insulate boilers, pipes, gaskets and packing.
+Although the use of asbestos has decreased significantly since the 1980s, large numbers of ships and boats still contain asbestos to insulate boilers, pipes, gaskets, and packing.
 Shipyard workers remain highly vulnerable to asbestos exposure during repair and overhaul activities.

 The tragedy of the bombing of the World Trade Center sent hundreds of tons of asbestos and other dangerous material into the air.
 Many in the cityon the day of the attack were exposed as well as many that came to the city to help clean up the aftermath.
-Many of those people are now being diagnosed with life-threatening illnesses related to the harmful material they were exposed to.
+Many of those people are now being diagnosed with life-threatening illnesses related to the harmful material they were exposed to like mesothelioma.

 Almost everyone in New York City that day and the few following days after the attack was exposed to harmful materials.
 It is estimated that more than 500,000 people were exposed to harmful materials during the cleanup after the attack.

 It has been reported that 1,187 people (439 rescue/recovery workers and 748 general public) have been diagnosed with three different types of cancers between 2007 and 2008.
 A total of 10,000 people were diagnosed with cancer linked to 9/11.